 Other credit score brands

-With the national obsession in credit scores, Fair Isaac's competitors see a huge market for selling credit scores to consumers.
-Unfortunately, the players don't all have a contract.
-So, picking up the crumbs are FICO-exile Experian, selling its PLUS "educational" score from its home page, TransUnion providing VantageScore, and others.
-But, for consumers, since there is access to the favored credit score, there is not much of a point.
+With the national obsession of credit scores, Fair Isaac's competitors see a huge market for selling numbers to consumers.
+Experian, sells its PLUS "educational" credit score from its home page, TransUnion provides VantageScore, and others.
+But, for consumers, since there is access to the favored credit score brand, there is not much of a point.

 Improving one's credit score

-Today, a decade after the release of the FICO to consumers, there are any number of resources to improve your credit score.
-Disclosures recently required by federal law provide insights to financial service applicants.
+Today, a decade after the release of FICO scores to consumers, there are any number of resources to help you improve your standing with lenders.
+Disclosures recently required by federal law provide insights for financial service applicants.
 Fair Isaac even maintains a forum for citizens to discuss credit scores and their many facets.